-Today on the blog I'm featuring David and Mark of Forward Features, an award winning blog; refreshingly honest answers on blogging, and advice I'm seeing again and again as these posts build up; keep you integrity, try only to work with brands that fit your style, and most importantly, most successful bloggers do it because they love to, not in the expectation of being paid, which I think can get lost sometimes.
+Today on the blog I'm featuring David and Mark of Forward Features, an award-winning blog; refreshingly honest answers on blogging, and advice I'm seeing again and again as these posts build up; keep your integrity, try only to work with brands that fit your style, and most importantly, most successful bloggers do it because they love to, not in the expectation of being paid, which I think can get lost sometimes.

 If brands want to pay you that's great, but often times, they want you to feature a new collection, perhaps they don't have a big budget and by running a blog without the expectation of making money, you don't lose sight of these brands too.

 Of course, we all understand the need to earn money to live, and that's why I think this whole debate about influencers has not run its course yet, nor should we judge those that do make money this way.